-Special Educational Needs and Disabilities (to include Gifted and Talented)
+3.18 Special Educational Needs and Disabilities (to include Gifted and Talented)

-The Head of Learning Development (SENCo), with responsibility for SEND in Early Years is Nicola Sodhi.
+The Head of Learning Development, with responsibility for SEND in Early Years is Thomas Hudson-Law.
+The SENDCo who maintains responsibility for EHCP provision is Nicola Sodhi

 We respect the right of all children in our school, irrespective of differences in ability, to access all areas of learning, and to develop the knowledge, skills, understanding and attitudes that are necessary for their self-fulfilment and eventual development into active and responsible adults.